turbot/pipes-docs/docs/using/steampipe/snapshots.md

 To view a list of snapshot schedules, navigate to your workspace.
 From the **Pipes** tab, select **Steampipe**, then go to the **Snapshots** tab.

-Click the **Scheduled** sub-tab to view a list of all the query snapshot schedules in the workspace, including the schedule title, the next run time, last run time, and tags.
+Click the **Scheduled** sub-tab to view a list of all the query snapshot schedules in the workspace, including the schedule title, the next run time, the last run time, and tags.

 ![](/images/docs/pipes/steampipe/steampipe_snapshot_schedule_list.png)